open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/plcontainer-configuration.html.md

 :   You should modify the value only if you build a custom container and want to implement some additional initialization logic before the container starts.

-    **Note:** This element cannot be set with the `plcontainer` utility.
+    > **Note** This element cannot be set with the `plcontainer` utility.
 You can update the configuration file with the `plcontainer runtime-edit` command.

 shared\_directory
 :   Optional.
 This element specifies a shared Docker shared volume for a container with access information.
 Multiple `shared_directory` elements are allowed.
 Each `shared_directory` element specifies a single shared volume.
 XML attributes for the `shared_directory` element: